Code-Institute-Submissions/mlenahan-Johnpooch.dog_SepResub/README.md

 User stories have also been recorded using GitHub issues and have been placed in the milsetone section under a 'Product Backlog' title.
 They can be seen [here.](https://github.com/mlenahan/Johnpooch.dog/milestone/1)

+I also used an Iteration Board to help with the planning of this project.
+That can be seen [here.](https://github.com/mlenahan/Johnpooch.dog/projects/1)

 # Features